awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-permissions-reference.md

-# CodeBuild Permissions Reference<a name="auth-and-access-control-permissions-reference"></a>
+# AWS CodeBuild permissions reference<a name="auth-and-access-control-permissions-reference"></a>

-You can use the following table as a reference when you are setting up [Access Control](auth-and-access-control.md#access-control) and writing permissions policies that you can attach to an IAM identity \(identity\-based policies\)\.
+You can use the following table as a reference when you are setting up [Access control](auth-and-access-control.md#access-control) and writing permissions policies that you can attach to an IAM identity \(identity\-based policies\)\.

 You can use AWS\-wide condition keys in your AWS CodeBuild policies to express conditions\.
 For a list, see [Available Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.